tomgxz/Kraken/REPORT.md

   <img alt="A screenshot of the test page that I programmed" src="https://github.com/Tomgxz/Kraken/blob/report/.readmeassets/screenshots/development/1.2_testingflaskandjinja_browser.png?raw=true" width="750"/>

-  As you can see by the image, using the `flash` function, flask successfully sends the list `["Apples","Oranges","Pears",1,2,3]` to the webpage for it to be recieved by the `get_flashed_messages` function.
-It also successfully managed to iterate through the list using `{% for element in get_flashed_messages()[0] %}`, and used the `url_for` function to import the stylesheet.
+  As you can see by the image, using the `flash` function, flask successfully sends the list `["Apples", "Oranges", "Pears", 1, 2, 3]` to the webpage for it to be received by the `get_flashed_messages` function.
+It also successfully managed to iterate through the list using `{% for element in get_flashed_messages()[0] %}` and used the `url_for` function to import the stylesheet.

-  Before creating the database structure, I decided to create the frontend for the login and signup pages, so that it would be easier to test.
-Due to the above code working successfully, I started off by making a `base.html` template, that all of the other Jinja files would build on top of.
-I then created the `login.html` and `signup.html` files as well.
-This was made easier by my previous experience in web design, as I could use a library of CSS code that I have created from previous projects to speed up the design process.
-To be able to view the templates, I added some `app.route` functions to `__init__.py` using the `render_template` function.
+  Before creating the database structure, I decided to create the front-end for the login and signup pages to make it easier to test.
+Due to the above code working successfully, I started by making a `base.html` template that all of the other Jinja files would build on top of.
+I then created the `login.html` and `signup.html` files.
+This was made easier by my previous experience in web design, as I could use a library of CSS code I have created from previous projects to speed up the design process.
+To view the templates, I added some `app.route` functions to `__init__.py` using the `render_template` function.

 <!-- TODO: add icon code -->